Gapminder-Indicators/lex/README.md

 # lex
-Latest Life Expectancy data, compiled by Gapminder from multiple sources See documentation here: www.gapm.io/ilex
+Latest Life Expectancy data, compiled by Gapminder from multiple sources.
+See documentation here: www.gapm.io/ilex

 THIS DATA IS PROVIDED UNDER CC BY LICENSE 4.0